Holdenville Hitters

 The Holdenville Hitters were a minor league baseball team based in Holdenville, Oklahoma.
 In 1912, the Hitters played as members of the Class D level Oklahoma State League before permanently folding during the season.
-Holdenville hosted home games at Stroup Park.

 History

 In 1912, Holdenville, Oklahoma first hosted minor league baseball, as the Holdenville "Hitters" became members of the Class D level Oklahoma State League, beginning league play in the eight–team league.
-The Anadarko Indians, Guthrie, Oklahoma team, McAlester Miners, Muskogee Indians, Oklahoma City Senators, Okmulgee Glassblowers and Tulsa Terriers joined the Holdenville to begin the 1912 season.
+The Anadarko Indians, Guthrie Spas, McAlester Miners, Muskogee Indians, Oklahoma City Senators, Okmulgee Glassblowers and Tulsa Terriers teams joined the Holdenville to begin the 1912 season.

 The Holdenville Hitters began Oklahoma State League play on April 30, 1912.
 On June 21, 1912, both the Anadarko Indians and Oklahoma City Senators teams disbanded from the league.
-After the two teams folded the league continued play.
-A second Oklahoma State League schedule was created with replacement clubs placed in Enid, Oklahoma and Eufaula, Oklahoma, but the league folded shortly after restructuring.
+After the two teams folded the league continued play, a second Oklahoma State League schedule was created with replacement clubs placed in Enid, Oklahoma and Eufaula, Oklahoma, but the league folded shortly after restructuring.